- To exist for the benefit of the general public.

 What is The RINJ Foundation

 RINJ is an anti-rape foundation.
-RINJ educates the public, social media providers and traditional media outlets about the perils of misogyny and rape culture and monitors & reports thereof; monitors and reports on actors who commit or order the commission of acts of sexual violence as a tactic of war to humiliate, dominate, instil fear in, disperse and/or forcibly relocate civilian members of a community or ethnic group; monitors and reports on global court proceedings related to rape / sexual assault; educates for a more learned and open discussion of the issues of sexual assault; provides education, general information and study resources to enhance the safety of the person; and overall seeks a higher adherence to safe community standards.
+RINJ educates the public, social media providers and traditional media outlets about the perils of misogyny and rape culture.
+RINJ monitors and reports on actors who commit or order the commission of acts of sexual violence as a tactic of war to humiliate, dominate, instill fear in, disperse and/or forcibly relocate civilian members of a community or ethnic group; monitors and reports on global court proceedings related to rape / sexual assault; educates for a more learned and open discussion of the issues of sexual assault; provides education, general information and study resources to enhance the safety of the person; and overall seeks a higher adherence to safe community standards.
 RINJ seeks better criminal justice while advancing a RAPE-averse social conscience, eventually ending rape crime.

 With integrity as its guiding light, the RINJ Foundation mission is to make the promise of safety for women and children live up to its potential.
-Educating through seminars, periodicals, internet, social media, pamphlets, media, chapter meetings and survivor support groups, The RINJ Foundation promotes the right of all persons to security of the person, particularly the rights of all women and children fro safety from the crime of sexual assault / rape.
+Educating through seminars, periodicals, internet, social media, pamphlets, media, chapter meetings and survivor support groups, The RINJ Foundation promotes the right of all persons to security of the person.

 A recent U.N. study (released Sept.
 2013) of 10,000 men in six countries across the Asia-Pacific region found nearly 1 in 4 acknowledged they had raped a woman.